Matt's Web World presents...

 -

-Discusses conceptual design issues of naming systems, specifically DNS, and how
+Discusses conceptual design issues of naming systems, specifically DNS, and how to address the shortcomings.

-- TCP Wrapper
+TCP Wrapper

 Venema, Wietse; 1992; Acrobat format; also available in